 Sputum or blood cultures might be useful in identifying the antibiotic resistance profile in patients who do not respond to empirical antibiotic therapy.

 While complete blood counts are not helpful, they usually show leukocytosis.
 C-reactive protein, a marker of inflammation, is usually elevated.

 Treatment of Community-acquired Pneumonia in Children

 The first step in the management of a child with community-acquired pneumonia is to decide whether the child needs to be admitted for inpatient care or not.
 Children who are not toxic, not severely dehydrated, have a stable oxygenation status, and can take oral medication can be treated outside the hospital.

 Because the etiologies differ according to age, empirical therapies differ as well.
 Children aged between 1 and 3 months should be admitted and should receive erythromycin.
 Patients with afebrile pneumonitis due to mycoplasma or chlamydia should receive cefuroxime in an inpatient setting.

-Older children between 5 years and 18 years should receive erythromycin or any other macrolide as first line therapy for outpatient treatment.
-If they need to be admitted to the hospital, erythromycin with or without cefuroxime is indicated.
+Older children between 5 years and 18 years should receive erythromycin or any other macrolide as first-line therapy for outpatient treatment.
+If they need to be admitted to hospital, erythromycin with or without cefuroxime is indicated.

 Pneumococcal vaccination has decreased the incidence of Streptococcus pneumoniae significantly since its introduction; therefore, it is recommended to receive this vaccination as one form of primary prevention of pneumonia in children.